EnsembleUI/ensemble_docs_archived/getting-started/3-ensemble-syntax.md

 To see what widgets are available, check out the [Kitchen Sink app](https://studio.ensembleui.com/preview/index.html?appId=e24402cb-75e2-404c-866c-29e6c3dd7992) and browser the [source](https://studio.ensembleui.com/app/e24402cb-75e2-404c-866c-29e6c3dd7992/screens) for it to see examples.

-Similar to the `View`, each widget has properties that drives its behavior and styling.
+Similar to the `View`, each widget has properties that drive its behavior and styling.
 You can see available properties for a widget in the properties panel.
 Let's try it for `Text` widget:

 1. Place your cursor on line 14.
 2. Click on Widget Properties on the right side of the browser.